ilibs/gosql/README.md

 })
 ```

-> If you need to invoke context, you can use `gosql.txx`
+> If you need to invoke context, you can use `gosql.Txx`

 ## Timestamp Tracking
 If your fields contain the following field names, they will be updated automatically